 At 3rd level, now that you are without your shadow, you can see normally in darkness, both magical and nonmagical, to a distance of 120 feet.
 In contrast, your shadow has no senses, and can only perceive that which you do.

 By 9th level, you can command your shadow to cast darkness on itself as a bonus action.
-Shadows of the damned crowd the darkness and hinder movement, making every 1 foot of movement inside the darkness cost an additional 1 foot of movement.
+Shadows of the damned crowd the darkness and hinder movement, making the area difficult terrain.
 At 13th level, the area in darkness is unnaturally silent and becomes an area of magical silence.
 You shadow maintains concentration on this spell until it vanishes.
 After it uses this ability, it cannot do so again until you complete a short or long rest.

 At 13th level, as a reaction when an attack is made against you or a spell affects you, you can flicker out of existence.
 You teleport to your shadow, up to 30 feet.
 Roll a d20.
 On an 11 or higher, the attack or spell does not affect you.
 Otherwise, you take half damage from the attack or spell (and suffer all other effects of the attack or spell normally) before you teleport.
 After you use this ability, you must finish a short or long rest before using it again.